 New Jersey Juvenile Defense Attorney

-Juvenile Lawyer with Offices in Newark, Morristown, Little Falls, and Camden NJ
+Juvenile Lawyer with Offices in Denville and Totowa NJ

 New Jersey Juvenile Defense AttorneyUnder New Jersey law, a “juvenile” is defined as anyone under the age of eighteen.
 Often, the terms “juvenile” and “minor” are used interchangeably to refer to juvenile defendants.
 Every year, thousands of juveniles are charged with crimes ranging from criminal mischief to possession of marijuana and sexual assault.
 While adults charged with these offenses face prosecution in Municipal or Superior Courts, depending on the severity of their alleged crimes, juveniles face an entirely different legal process.
 When you are a juvenile facing criminal charges in New Jersey, your case is governed by the New Jersey Code of Juvenile Justice, which is outlined in the statutes from N.J.S.A.
 2A:4A-20 through N.J.S.A.
 2A:4A-92.
 Understanding your rights and responsibilities as a juvenile defendant in New Jersey is essential in order to protect your future.
 With so much hanging in the balance, it is highly advisable to enlist a knowledgeable New Jersey juvenile defense attorney who can walk you through every stage of the juvenile justice process, toward the best possible result.

 Alissa Hascup is a skilled New Jersey juvenile lawyer who has accumulated a breadth of knowledge and experience while serving on both sides of the New Jersey criminal justice system.
 Over the course of her distinguished career, she has held positions at some of New Jersey’s most prestigious criminal defense law firms, in addition to serving as a Municipal Prosecutor, Assistant County Prosecutor, and Special Deputy Attorney General.
-Her wide-ranging experience has informed her current practice, where she skillfully defends juveniles and young adults in Bergen County, Middlesex County, Union County, Morris County, and throughout New Jersey.
-Her profound dedication to her clients is evidenced in the countless successful outcomes that she has achieved and the compassion, support, and guidance that she provides every step of the way.
+Her wide-ranging experience has informed her current practice, where she skillfully defends juveniles and young adults in Morris County, Passaic County, Bergen County, Essex County, Union County, and throughout New Jersey.
+Her profound dedication to her clients is evidenced in the positive outcomes that she achieves and the compassion, support, and guidance that she provides every step of the way.
 To discuss your case or your child’s case with Ms. Hascup today, contact her offices at 862-257-1200 for a cost-free initial consultation.

 The Juvenile Justice Process in New Jersey